hipc-book/hipc-book.github.io/_practicals/b-introduction_to_c-2.md

 char * strcat (char * destination, const char * source );
 ```

 The strcat function appends a copy of the source string to the destination string.
-The terminating null character in destination is overwritten by the first character of source, and a null-character is included at the end of the new string formed by the concatenation of both in destination.<br>
+The terminating null character in destination is overwritten by the first character of source, and a null-character is included at the end of the new string formed by the concatenation of both in destination.

 An alternative approach would be to use the sprintf function to amalgamate the two strings: